mathiasklein/cdf-workshop/README.md

 SSB makes it really easy to write data to different locations.
 All you have to do is to create a Virtual Table mapped to that location and then INSERT into that table the results of the query that you are running.
 You will practice this in this section by modifying job 4 to send its results to a Kafka topic.

 You will start by creating a topic to store the results of your query and then modify job4 so that it sends its aggregated and enriched stream output to that topic.

+**NOTE: The Kafka topic gets auto-created, so step 1 - 3 are optional**

 1. Open the SMM UI (link is on the Streams Messaging DataHub page)
 2. Click on the **Topics** icon in the left menu ( <img src="images/ssb_9_smm_topics_icon.png" alt="image" style="width:20px;height:auto;"> ) and then on the **Add New** button to create a new topic